hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/gapi/__init__.md

 5. **Edge Case Example (commented out):** Shows how to test a possible edge case (e.g., checking if a major version is greater than 0 for a valid version number).
 Uncomment and adapt if relevant to your code.

-6. **Placeholder Tests:**  The comments at the end illustrate the structure and approach for testing functions (`my_function`) if your original code contained any.
+6. **Placeholder Tests:**  The comments at the end illuStarte the structure and approach for testing functions (`my_function`) if your original code contained any.

 **How to Use:**